 College costs around $10,000-$100,000 for most students.
-And a regular cycle of visits to a college counselor or SAT tutor can easily run you over $4000.
-Chances are they may not even know how to improve your score in your specific case!
+What's more, a regular cycle of visits to a college counselor or SAT tutor can easily run you over $4,000.
+Chances are, they might not even know how to improve your score in your specific case!

-At this rate, a program that figures out your specific issues and targets the exact SAT practice that you need would be a steal for even $1000.
-After all, this how much the most common one-size-fits-all courses by the test prep dinosaurs charge.
+At this rate, a program that figures out your specific issues and targets the exact SAT practice that you need would be a steal for even $1,000.
+After all, this is how much the most common one-size-fits-all courses by the test-prep dinosaurs charge.

-Yes, you can buy inferior programs dirt cheap, and they can possibly mess up your strategies.
-If you have hundreds of hours to figure things out and make dozens of hours of mistakes, you can self study too.
+Yes, you can buy inferior programs at dirt-cheap prices, but they'll likely mess up your strategies.
+If you've got hundreds of hours to figure things out and make tons of mistakes, you could self-study, too.
 But we're talking about your college future here.